HenSch90/SiD/Modul-F2_dt_Studierende_im_Ausland.md

 is:

-it1: (azufskein): … dem Kontakt zu Einheimischen?

-it2: (azufskstu): … dem Kontakt zu Studierenden?

-it3: (azufsklehr): … dem Kontakt zu Lehrenden?

-it4: (azuflernerf): … den gewonnenen fachlichen Kenntnissen?
+it1: (azuflernerfsia): … den im Ausland gewonnenen fachlichen Kenntnissen?

-it5: (azufinsg): … dem Auslandsaufenthalt insgesamt?
+it2: (azufinsgsia): … Ihrem Auslandsaufenthalt insgesamt?

 st: